Frequently asked questions

 - Do you accept registrations from outside the UK?

 Yes.
 Copyright is an international right, and we are able to accept registrations from all countries.
-There are certain notes that US citizens should read.
+There are however certain notes that US citizens should read.

 - What form does the evidence take?